Called to Serve

 This unique program brings engineering students and professionals together as a team to research, design, and deliver engineering solutions to address humanitarian needs.
-The sophomores join upperdivision students on interdisciplinary teams, creating solutions to significant technical challenges.
+All third-year students work on interdisciplinary teams, creating solutions to significant technical challenges.
 Read more

 The types of projects the students have been doing include

 - A postural assist device for blind students at the Oregon School for the Blind

 - A new rickshaw design to enable micro-enterprise in Bangladesh